jlogan03/interpnpy/docs/perf.md

 ## Quality-of-Fit

-The cubic interpolation method used in InterpN is slightly different from a B-spline, which is part of what allows it to achieve higher throughput.
+The cubic Hermite interpolation method used in InterpN is slightly different from a B-spline, which is part of what allows it to achieve higher throughput.

 This fit method, which uses first derivative BCs at each grid point on the interior region and a "natural spline" (zero third derivative) at the grid edges, also produces a similar-or-better quality fit by most metrics.
-This method also prioritizes correctness of values and first derivatives over maintaining a continuous second derivative.
+This method prioritizes correctness of values and first derivatives over maintaining a continuous second derivative.

 The linear methods' quality of fit, being linear, is not very interesting.